kaisenlinux/docker/cli/docs/reference/commandline/login.md

 If the secret being stored is an identity token, the Username should be set to `<token>`.

-The `store` command can write error messages to `STDOUT` that the docker engine will show if there was an issue.
+The `store` command can write error messages to `STDOUT` that the Docker Engine will show if there was an issue.

 The `get` command takes a string payload from the standard input.
-That payload carries the server address that the docker engine needs credentials for.
+That payload carries the server address that the Docker Engine needs credentials for.
 This is an example of that payload: `https://index.docker.io/v1`.

 The `get` command writes a JSON payload to `STDOUT`.
 Docker reads the user name